 Python’s Truthy and Falsy Values

-In Python, every value can be evaluated as True or False in a boolean context (like if
+In Python, every value can be evaluated as True or False in a boolean context (like if statements, while loops, logical expressions).

 🔹 Falsy Values